theworkofsebastianreza/camunda7desktopmodeler-customicons/README.md

 Edit the included Task template lightning_tasktemplate.json and adjust it to your needs.
 The Icon can be adapted with the Icon property as in the documentation of Camunda 8 https://docs.camunda.io/docs/components/modeler/desktop-modeler/element-templates/defining-templates/

+At the moment, this is an external task that publishes to a certain topic.

 Save that file  in the folder resources\element-templates of your Camunda Desktop Modeler.
 Then place the content of this repo in a Sub-Folder of \resources\plugins e.g. resources\plugins\C7CustomIcon